sascha/SSCWhatsAppActivity/README.md

 ## License

-foo is available under the MIT license.
+SSCWhatsAppActivity is available under the MIT license.
 See the LICENSE file for more info.